blogmaker123/Hacktoberfest/README.md

 </div>

 📢 **Register [here](https://hacktoberfest.digitalocean.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥.**
+**IMPORTANT  While making pull request dont forget to add your username ang Github link in CONTRIBUTERS.MD, so that you name will be shown in the contributers.**
 ## Contribution Rules
 - Pull requests can be submitted to any opted-in repository on GitHub or GitLab.
 - The pull request must contain commits you made yourself.